 • Digital health coaching

-Members who are ready to change their lifestyle do no have to do it alone.
-Digital health coaching is new technology that is similar to a live health-coaching session.
+Members who are ready to change their lifestyle do not have to do it alone.
+Digital health coaching uses new technology that is similar to a live health-coaching session.
 Members participate in a series of personalized health-coaching sessions by answering questions online related to their health habits and goals.
 The programs are designed to keep members moving toward their goal by supporting them with diverse tools, educational information, trackers and periodic check-ins.

 Programs for weight management, physical activity, stress, back pain, and chronic conditions management are available when members need it—24 hours a day, every day.
 Whether they’re looking to learn a new habit or just need motivation to keep living a healthy life, there’s a digital health-coaching program for them.
-It’s confidential, free and a great step to feeling healthier and enjoying your day-to-day activities.
+It’s confidential, free and a great step to feeling healthier and enjoying day-to-day activities.

 • Interactive health tools